Are Museums Your Vacation Jam? Let’s Check Some Out!

 Most museums are great for the whole family, but if you have young ones then make sure to head to The Strong National Museum of Play in Rochester, New York.

-This highly interactive museum makes exploring the history of science and play fun!
+This highly interactive museum makes exploring the history of science and plays fun!
 You can step right into permanent exhibits like the iconic Sesame Street, the National Toy Hall of Fame, and the World Video Game Hall of Fame.

 Another museum favorite is the Skyline Climb where you can scale above the museum on beams, balance bars, and rope courses!